abergs/OwinFriendlyExceptions/README.md

     }

 ### Specify content type
-By default, OwinFriendlyExceptions uses sets the response Content-Type to `text/plain`.
+By default, OwinFriendlyExceptions sets the response Content-Type to `text/plain`.
 To use a different type:

     .Map<SomeJsonException>()
     .To(HttpStatusCode.BadRequest, "This exception is json",